Maximus1285/cypress-realworld-app/README.md

 Support for 3rd party authentication is available in the application to demonstrate the concept and commands needed for programmatic login.

-### Auth0

-A [guide has been written with detail around adapting the RWA](http://on.cypress.io/auth0) to use [Auth0][auth0] and to explain the programmatic command used for Cypress tests.

-Prerequisites include an Auth0 account and a Tenant configured for use with a SPA.
-Environment variables from Auth0 are to be placed in the [.env](./.env).

-Start the application with `yarn dev:auth0` and run Cypress with `yarn cypress:open`.

-The only passing spec on this branch will be the [auth0 spec](./cypress/tests/ui-auth-providers/auth0.spec.ts); all others will fail.

-### Okta

-A [guide has been written with detail around adapting the RWA](http://on.cypress.io/okta) to use [Okta][okta] and to explain the programmatic command used for Cypress tests.

-Prerequisites include an [Okta][okta] account and [application configured for use with a SPA][oktacreateapp].
-Environment variables from [Okta][okta] are to be placed in the [.env](./.env).

-Start the application with `yarn dev:okta` and run Cypress with `yarn cypress:open`.

-The **only passing spec on this branch** will be the [okta spec](./cypress/tests/ui-auth-providers/okta.spec.ts); all others will fail.

-### Amazon Cognito

-A [guide has been written with detail around adapting the RWA](http://on.cypress.io/amazon-cognito) to use [Amazon Cognito][cognito] as the authentication solution and to explain the programmatic command used for Cypress tests.

-Prerequisites include an [Amazon Cognito][cognito] account.
-Environment variables from [Amazon Cognito][cognito] are provided by the [AWS Amplify CLI][awsamplify].

-Start the application with `yarn dev:cognito` and run Cypress with `yarn cypress:open`.

-The **only passing spec on this branch** will be the [cognito spec](./cypress/tests/ui-auth-providers/cognito.spec.ts); all others will fail.

-### Google

-A [guide has been written with detail around adapting the RWA](https://docs.cypress.io/guides/testing-strategies/google-authentication.html) to use [Google][google] as the authentication solution and to explain the programmatic command used for Cypress tests.

-Prerequisites include an [Google][google] account.
-Environment variables from [Google][google] are to be placed in the [.env](./.env).

-Start the application with `yarn dev:google` and run Cypress with `yarn cypress:open`.

-The **only passing spec** when run with `yarn dev:google` will be the [google spec](./cypress/tests/ui-auth-providers/google.spec.ts); all others will fail.

 ## License

 [![license](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/cypress-io/cypress/blob/master/LICENSE)